 If you or your family members have an acute sensitivity to dust mites, you should make it as easy as possible to reduce dust and allergens around the home.
 That could mean adding a HEPA air cleaner to your HVAC system or buying an air purifier, or it could also mean eliminating dust traps.
 You can remove carpeting and replace it with hardwood floors or trade the cloth couch in for a new leather model.
 It may sound drastic, but if allergies impact your daily comfort, the long-term convenience of moves like these will be worth the change.

-Book a Cleaning with Anita’s!
+Book a Cleaning USING Anita’s!

 Dust is unattractive and unhealthy, a haven for all kinds of allergens you don’t need in the house.
 There’s no way to eliminate it, but you can reduce dust in your home and help everyone live a little healthier with thoughtful strategies and helpful tools.